-When uneven-aged management stand-reproduction methods such as single-tree selection and group selection are being used, then "seed rain" incident on a site every year, although of variable intensity from year to year, is often sufficient for successful natural regeneration.
-While using selection silviculture frees one from dependency on the timing of good cone crops, it may nonetheless be useful for the manager of uneven-aged stands to be aware of cone crop quality from year to year when making management decisions.
+When uneven-aged management stand-reproduction methods such as single-tree selection are being used, then "seed rain" incident on a site every year, although of variable intensity from year to year, is often sufficient for successful natural regeneration.
+While using selection silviculture frees one from dependency on the timing of good cone crops, it may nonetheless be useful for the manager of multi-aged stands to be aware of cone crop quality from year to year when making management decisions.
+Cone crop information may also benefit tree nursery managers, in their annual cone collection planning, as they seek to replenish their seed supply.